boechat107/boechat107.github.io/_posts/2018-02-11-type-check-your-python-code.md

 ```

 Now the *state* validation is done before runtime, making the previous
-`isinstance` statement unnecessary and the code base safer against many common
+`isinstance` statement unnecessary and the code base safer against many common,
-stupid bugs.
+accidental bugs.
 Of course, if the *state* is expected to come from some IO
 operation, the runtime checking can't be avoided.

 Another interesting detail is the type definition of the argument `request`.
 We
 can be as much specific as we want about a type.
 It says that a `request` must be a dictionary, but it could also say that it
-is a dictionary like `Dict[str, int]` (string keys, integer values) or even
+shall be a dictionary like `Dict[str, int]` (string keys, integer values) or
-define a very specific structure using a `dict` like class.
-Or we could even
+even define a very specific structure using a `dict` like class.
+Or we could
-don't specify any type at all and still have `state` being statically checked.
+even don't specify any type at all and still have `state` being statically
+checked (as it is done with the *return* type).

 ## Usage